the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-conferences.md

 # Organising a Conference or Sprint

 This document lists the various tasks for organising a longer event such as a conference or a sprint.
-The tasks and responsibilities are listed in a chronological order and have been divided into "before", "during" and "after" the meeting.
+The tasks and responsibilities are listed in chronological order and have been divided into "before", "during" and "after" the meeting.
 Though created for longer events, these detailed task lists can be used for planning smaller events that have fewer logistical requirements.

 (cl-remote-collab-conferences-before)=